robbertdriessen/ESP32_to_SMA_ESPHome/README.md

 Once the first image is uploaded, and it's connected to the network, you can update using OTA updades:

-- Build the `firmware.bin` file (PlatfromIO Build or pio run)
+- Build the `firmware.bin` file (PlatfromIO Build or pio run) and flash through serial connection.
-- To upload a new firmware, go to http://IPNR/update
+- If the firmware is already loaded, you can update a new firmware by surfing to http://IPNR/update

 If you have any questions, please create a GitHub issue and I'll try to help.